-Stars begin to spot the clear night sky and out come the lightening bugs as we pitch our Tarptent in the wide field of the Nobles Campsite.
+Stars begin to spot the clear night sky and out come the lightning bugs as we pitch our Tarptent in the wide field of the Nobles Campsite.
 I remember Timon & Pumbaa from The Lion King discussing the stars.
 Pumbaa: “Ever wonder what those sparkly dots are up there?”
-Timon: “They’re fire flies.
-Fire flies that got stuck up on that big bluish-black thing”.
+Timon: “They’re fireflies.
+Fireflies that got stuck up on that big bluish-black thing”.
 A Barred Owl says “who cooks for you”, and the wind rustles the palm fronds.

 For more posts on the FNST, click here.